-- Plans are focused on the child with short pacific targets
+- Plans are focused on the child with short specific targets

 - Support and training for school staff

-We currently have one staff member who has completed SENCO training, two staff completing RTT training.
-We have additional support from the SEN advisor who works for Redbridge Early years Team, including access to a health practioner service, and have previously had support from community nurses giving training on Epi pen.
+We currently have one staff member who has completed SENCO training, two staff completed RTT trainin, 2 staff Epi Pen trained..
+We have additional support from the SEN advisor who works for Redbridge Early years Team, including access to a health practioner service, and have previously had support from community nurses.

 - Accessibility of the school

 The building is accessible for wheelchair users on ground level only.
-A ramp is available to access the front and the garden.
 A disabled toilet is located on the ground floor.
 Changing facilities are available on the ground floor.

 Any additional arrangements will be discussed with parents before the child starts at the nursery.
-The nursery is a listed building and well as being situated on a conservation area, so some adjustments may not be possible due to building regulations.
+The nursery is on a conservation area, so some adjustments may not be possible due to building regulations.

 Risk assessment will be carried out once we are aware of child’s needs and adapted to ensure that children are all able to take part in daily activities inside and outside.
 This will include any outings they may go on.
 We may be able to use different aids and resources, to include all the children.